 Comfort is, of course, highly personal.
 While one person may need nothing more than earbuds and a pair of sunglasses, others may need a few more luxuries to stay happy.
 If your skin and lips get dry in beach air, for example, be sure to pack a mini lotion and lip balm.

 If you like to sleep in the dark, then you may want a sleeping mask in case roommates like a nightlight.
 Whether it’s a neck pillow or reading material, think about the small things that make a big difference to your comfort as you’re packing.

 Stay Entertained And Connected

-Do a last minute luggage check to ensure your desired tech devices or smart travel gadgets and accessories are packed: chargers, cameras, phone, tablet, computer, etc. If you’re going to be in a no-Wi-Fi zone for extended periods of time, do yourself a favour and download a few movies or the TV series you’ve been waiting to watch to help the time go by faster.
+Do a last-minute luggage check to ensure your desired tech devices or smart travel gadgets and accessories are packed: chargers, cameras, phone, tablet, computer, etc. If you’re going to be in a no-Wi-Fi zone for extended periods of time, do yourself a favor and download a few movies or the TV series you’ve been waiting to watch to help the time go by faster.

 Don’t Pack The Entire Bathroom

-Keep your toiletries simple and essential – makeup, comb, hair care, body care, teeth care, eye care, razor, tweezers, etc. If you’re worried about leaving anything behind, the majority of basic toiletries is available in travel sizes.
-This is a great way to save space and avoid leaving any of your favourite products behind.
+Keep your toiletries simple and essential – makeup, comb, hair care, body care, teeth care, eye care, razor, tweezers, etc. If you’re worried about leaving anything behind, the majority of basic toiletries are available in travel sizes.
+This is a great way to save space and avoid leaving any of your favorite products behind.